How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 Diagnosis of herpes on the genitals

-Diagnosis of this condition in women is based on the nature of the patient's complaints and on the data of a gynecological examination of the external and internal genital organs using special mirrors.
-In the presence of characteristic vesicles and ulcers, the diagnosis is greatly facilitated.
+Diagnosis of this condition in women is based on the nature of the patient’s complaints and on data from a gynecological examination of the external and internal genital organs using special mirrors.
+In the presence of characteristic blisters and ulcers, the diagnosis is greatly facilitated.
 The results of laboratory tests are also of great importance.

-Detection of HSV or antibodies to it in the blood serum women points to genital herpes.
-At the same time, you should be aware that antibodies cannot be considered a reliable diagnostic sign: they may be the result of a previous illness.
+Detection of HSV or antibodies to it in blood serum women indicates genital herpes.
+However, you should be aware that antibodies cannot be considered a reliable diagnostic sign: they may be the result of a previous illness.

-More important for diagnosis is the presence of HSV in a scraping from the cervix and vaginal wall, in a urethral smear, and in aspirate from the uterus.
-If, for any reason, the patient is prescribed laparoscopy (instrumental penetration into the abdominal cavity through small incisions on the anterior abdominal wall), then during this procedure material is taken to detect the virus in the fallopian tubes.
+More important for diagnosis is the presence of HSV in scrapings from the cervix and vaginal wall, in a urethral smear and in aspirate from the uterus.
+If for any reason the patient is prescribed laparoscopy (instrumental penetration into the abdominal cavity through small incisions on the anterior abdominal wall), then during this procedure material is taken to detect the virus in the fallopian tubes.

-Genital herpes is one of the most common sexually transmitted diseases, but unlike other infections in this group, herpes can be considered the safest.
-Complications of this disease will not lead to death.
-During its vital activity in the human body, there are no serious disturbances in the work of internal organs.
-And only in exceptional cases, herpes can cause infertility.
-But even in the absence of serious complications, the disease can cause a lot of problems and inconvenience to the patient.
-Therefore, each person needs to know the maximum information about this disease, its occurrence, prevention and effective treatment.
+Genital herpes is one of the most common sexually transmitted diseases, but unlike other infections in this group, herpes can be considered conditionally the safest.
+Complications of this disease will not result in death.
+During its vital activity in the human body, no serious disturbances in the functioning of internal organs occur.
+And only in exceptional cases can herpes cause infertility.
+But even in the absence of serious complications, the disease can cause the patient a lot of problems and inconveniences.
+Therefore, every person needs to know as much information as possible about this disease, its occurrence, prevention and effective treatment.

-The family of herpes viruses contains more than two hundred different types.
+The family of herpes viruses includes more than two hundred different types.
 Genital herpes is caused by pathogens of the first and second types of HSV.
-Between themselves, these two types differ in the structure in the shell of viral particles, which has a spherical shape, and consists of lipo- and glycoproteins - proteins.
-The role of glycoproteins is to help the virion (viral particle) find the cell and attach to it.
+Between themselves, these two types differ in the structure of the viral particle shell, which has a spherical shape and consists of lipo- and glycoproteins - proteins.
+The role of glycoproteins is to help the virion (viral particle) detect the cell and attach to it.

-The virion has dimensions of only 200 nanometers, but despite this it is quite stable.
-He feels great at temperatures up to + 50 ° C, where his life continues for more than 20 hours.
+The virion measures only 200 nanometers, but despite this it is quite stable.
+It thrives at temperatures up to + 50 °C, where its life activity continues for more than 20 hours.
 Above this temperature, the virus dies within half an hour.
 The virion is well preserved even at sub-zero temperatures.
-Sufficiently resistant to repeated freezing and thawing.
+Quite resistant to repeated freezing and thawing.
 These features of the virus contribute to its rapid spread among people.

-Ways of infection and further vital activity of the virus
+Routes of infection and further life of the virus

 Genital herpes and each of its types has its own symptoms and locations.
-This will depend on where the virions arrive in the body.
-For a better understanding, we will understand this process in more detail.
+This will depend on where in the body the virions arrive.
+For a better understanding, let's look at this process in more detail.

 Most often, infection with genital herpes occurs in two ways:

 1. The most common route of infection is sexual contact.
-In this case, the virus can get on the partner's genitals even from the carrier's lips (during oral sexual contact).
+In this case, the virus can enter the partner’s genitals even from the lips of the carrier (during oral sexual contact).

 2. In second place is the household route of infection.
-This is confirmed by cases when a patient who has not had sexual contact in his life seeks help.
-Infection can occur by touching the hands to the lips, and then immediately to the genitals.
-It is not necessary to exclude the ways of infection through clothing or household items.
-As mentioned earlier, the virus is quite resistant to temperature extremes and can retain its vital activity outside the human body for a long time.
+This is confirmed by cases when a patient who has not had sexual intercourse in his life seeks help.
+Infection can occur by touching your hands to your lips and then directly to your genitals.
+The route of infection through clothing or household items should not be ruled out.
+As mentioned earlier, the virus is quite resistant to temperature changes and can maintain its vital activity outside the human body for a long time.

-Which of these ways the virus got to the genitals is unimportant.
-In any case, it penetrates into the mucous membrane of the genital organs and urinary canals.
-There, virions find cells and penetrate them, reaching the nuclei and introducing a personal genetic code into the code of the cell itself.
-This provokes the next reaction.
-In the damaged cell, the proteins of the virus are synthesized, and from them newly made virions are formed, which further spread throughout the body of the carrier.
-And only with their mass reproduction, the first symptoms of the disease begin to appear.
+It does not matter which of these routes the virus entered the genitals.
+In any case, it penetrates the mucous membrane of the genital organs and urinary canals.
+There, virions find cells and penetrate them, reaching the nuclei and introducing personal genetic code into the code of the cell itself.
+This provokes the following reaction.
+Viral proteins are synthesized in the damaged cell, and from them new virions are formed, which further spread throughout the host’s body.
+And only when they multiply en masse do the first symptoms of the disease begin to appear.

-Important: Genital herpes is easily transmitted through household items, so if there is a carrier in the family, children are also at risk.
+Important: Genital herpes is easily transmitted through household objects, so if there is a carrier in the family, children are also at risk.

-Virions that have reached the processes of nerve cells tend to penetrate into their nucleus.
-These cells are located in the basal ganglia of the spine, closer to the coccyx.
+Virions that reach the processes of nerve cells tend to penetrate their nucleus.
+These cells are located in the basal ganglia region of the spine, closer to the tailbone.
 At this time, the body begins to develop immunity against the virus.
-During this process, virion-free particles die, and the affected ones begin to be replaced by young and healthy ones.
-Genital herpes seems to have been defeated, but the nerve cells affected by the virus continue to retain its gene.
-There they remain until the person's immune system is weakened.
-As soon as this happens, young virions begin to spread throughout the body moving towards external tissues.
+During this process, particles free from virions die, and the affected ones begin to be replaced by young and healthy ones.
+Genital herpes seems to have been defeated, but nerve cells affected by the virus continue to retain its gene.
+There they remain until the person’s immune system weakens.
+As soon as this happens, young virions begin to spread throughout the body, moving towards external tissues.

 Symptoms of genital herpes depending on the stage of the disease

-Each individual stage of the course of genital herpes has its own symptoms.
-To better understand the symptoms, we need to get acquainted with each stage separately.
+Each individual stage of genital herpes has its own symptoms.
+To better understand the symptoms, we need to familiarize ourselves with each stage separately.

-In the initial stage, the rashes characteristic of the virus are not yet observed, but at the places of their future manifestation, a burning sensation, pain and itching begin to be felt.
-Minor edema may also appear in conjunction with the following symptoms:
+In the initial stage, rashes characteristic of the virus are not yet observed, but at the sites of their future manifestation, a feeling of burning, pain and itching begins to be felt.
+Minor swelling may also appear in combination with the following symptoms:

-• minor pain in the perineum (in men, they are localized in the scrotum);
+• minor pain in the perineum (in men it is localized in the scrotum);

-• heaviness and pain at the top of the thighs;
+• heaviness and pain in the upper thighs;

-• numbness in the pelvic area, aggravated after prolonged sitting and sleeping;
+• numbness is felt in the pelvic area, which intensifies after prolonged sitting and sleep;

 Important: Fever is often accompanied by general malaise.
-It is very important with this symptom not to confuse the manifestations of herpes with other diseases.
+With this symptom, it is very important not to confuse the manifestations of herpes with other diseases.

 The above period can last from 2 weeks to 5 months.
-Further, the second stage of the disease begins, which is characterized by rashes on the skin.
+Next, the second stage of the disease begins, which is characterized by rashes on the skin.

-At the sites of future rashes, foci of reddening of the skin appear, then this area is covered with numerous small bubbles with a clear liquid.
-If the first stage can be ignored, then the second one cannot be skipped.
+At the sites of future rashes, foci of redness of the skin appear, then this area becomes covered with numerous small blisters with clear liquid.
+If the first stage can be ignored, then the second cannot be skipped.
 The resulting blisters are uncomfortable and very painful.

 • pubis;